khuyen-le/khuyen-le.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I present my poster, _Animal but not dog: Children's computation of implicatures for hierarchically organized categories_ at BUCLD 2025 (3:30pm-5pm @ Poster Session 2).
+I present my poster, _Animal but not dog: Children's computation of implicatures for hierarchically organized categories_, at BUCLD 2025 (3:30pm-5pm @ Poster Session 2).